Super Bowl XLVIII: Second half

-In order to avoid a big kickoff return, Matt Prater kicked the second half kickoff short, hitting the ground at the Seattle 12-yard line.
-But the plan backfired when Harvin picked the ball out of the air and took off for an 87-yard touchdown return (his only touchdown of the season) that increased Seattle's lead to 29–0.
+In order to avoid a big kickoff return, Matt Prater kicked the second half kickoff short, hitting the ground at the Seahawks' 12-yard line.
+But the plan backfired when Harvin picked the ball out of the air and took off for an 87-yard touchdown return (his only touchdown of the season) that increased the Seahawks' lead to 29–0.
 The touchdown took place 12 seconds into the second half, exactly the same amount of time that the Seahawks took to score the safety in the first half.
 It was also the first time that consecutive Super Bowls had kickoff returns for touchdowns; Jacoby Jones' return in Super Bowl XLVII being the previous one, which was also the second-half opening kickoff.
-After an exchange of punts, wide receiver Eric Decker gave Denver good field position with a 9-yard return to his own 45.
+After an exchange of punts, wide receiver Eric Decker gave the Broncos good field position with a 9-yard return to his own 45.
 Two plays later, Manning completed a 23-yard pass to Thomas, but cornerback Byron Maxwell knocked the ball out of his hands and Smith recovered it, returning the ball 7 yards.
-An unnecessary roughness penalty against Broncos offensive tackle Orlando Franklin added 15 more yards onto the end of the play, giving Seattle the ball at the Denver 42-yard line.
+An unnecessary roughness penalty against Broncos offensive tackle Orlando Franklin added 15 more yards onto the end of the play, giving the Seahawks the ball at the Broncos' 42-yard line.
 Three plays later, Wilson hit tight end Luke Willson for a 12-yard completion on 3rd-and-7 and later completed a 19-yard pass to wide receiver Ricardo Lockette.
-On the next play, he threw a short pass to Kearse, who broke four tackles as he took off for a 23-yard touchdown reception, giving Seattle a 36–0 lead.
+On the next play, he threw a short pass to Kearse, who broke four tackles as he took off for a 23-yard touchdown reception, giving the Seahawks a 36–0 lead.

-Denver finally got on the board on their next drive, advancing the ball 80 yards in seven plays, which featured a 20-yard pass interference penalty against Maxwell on 3rd-and-9, an 11-yard reception by tight end Jacob Tamme, and three catches by Welker for 37 yards.
-The drive and third quarter ended with Manning's 14-yard touchdown pass to Thomas, followed by a catch for a successful two-point conversion by Welker, cutting Denver's deficit to 36–8.
+The Broncos finally got on the board on their next drive, advancing the ball 80 yards in seven plays, which featured a 20-yard pass interference penalty against Maxwell on 3rd-and-9, an 11-yard reception by tight end Jacob Tamme, and three catches by Welker for 37 yards.
+The drive and third quarter ended with Manning's 14-yard touchdown pass to Thomas, followed by a catch for a successful two-point conversion by Welker, cutting the Broncos' deficit to 36–8.

 However, any momentum the Broncos might have gained was quickly snuffed out as Seahawks tight end Zach Miller recovered Prater's onside kick attempt on his own 48-yard line.
 He also caught a 10-yard reception from Wilson as the Seahawks subsequently drove 52 yards, also featuring a 24-yard reception by Kearse, and scored on a 10-yard touchdown pass from Wilson to Baldwin that capped off the scoring at 43–8 with over 11 minutes left in the game.
-Denver's last three drives resulted in a turnover on downs, a Manning fumble on fourth down that was forced by defensive end Chris Clemons (the only sack of the game for either team), and a drive to their own 46 before the game ended.
+The Broncos' last three drives resulted in a turnover on downs, a Manning fumble on fourth down that was forced by defensive end Chris Clemons (the only sack of the game for either team), and a drive to their own 46-yard line before the game ended.